ThomasVitale/package-for-flux-source-controller/README.md

 ## 🙏&nbsp; Acknowledgments

-This package is inspired by the original kpack package used in the [Tanzu Community Edition](https://github.com/vmware-tanzu/community-edition) project before its retirement.
+This package is inspired by the original source-controller package used in the [Tanzu Community Edition](https://github.com/vmware-tanzu/community-edition) project before its retirement.